Samuel Silvera: International career

 Silvera came on as a substitute for the Australian under-23 team in a draw against New Zealand on 9 September 2019.

 In September 2023, Silvera was called-up for the first time to the Australia senior national team ahead of a friendly match against Mexico.
 He made his senior debut against Mexico, coming on as a substitute in a 2–2 draw.
+Silvera was selected in the Australian squad for the 2023 AFC Asian Cup.